-Hybrid – Any wine crossing where one or both parents is not from the wine vine, Vitis vinifera.
+Hybrid – Any wine crossing where one or both parents is not from the Vitis vinifera.

 Late harvest - Designation appearing on bottles (French – Vendange Tardive) where grapes are allowed to hang on the vine beyond maturity.
-Over-ripens grapes usually produce wines that are high in alcohol and off-dry to sweet.
+Over-ripen grapes usually produce wines that are high in alcohol and off-dry to sweet.

 Laying down – Long-term storage of wine in the belief that it will improve with age.

 Lees – The solids left behind after fermentation is complete.
 Dead yeast cells.

 Lees stirring - A process of mixing the lees with the wine, usually in a cask, to help extract components that will give the wine extra flavor and body.

 Maceration - Period of time when the skins are in contact with the juice or wine during red wine vinification.